Bhima Koregaon Arrests Under UAPA

 Whether the Police, in making the arrests via the Unlawful Activities Prevention Act, violated the fundamental rights of the activists under Articles 14 and 21?

-On August 28th 2018, the Maharashtra Police had carried out simultaneous raids across different parts of India, resulting in the arrest of five activists: Vara Vara Rao, Sudha Bhardwaj, Gautam Navalakha, Vernon Gonzalves and Arun Farreira.
-The Maharashtra Police alleged that the activists were responsible for the Elgaar Parishad in January 2018, which allegedly had triggered the Bhima Koregaon violence.
-The Police claimed that the activists are members of the Communist Party of India (Maoist), a banned organisation.
+On August 28th 2018, the Maharashtra Police had carried out simultaneous raids across different parts of India, resulting in the arrest of five activists: Varavara Rao, Sudha Bhardwaj, Gautam Navalakha, Vernon Gonzalves and Arun Ferreira.
+The Maharashtra Police alleged that the activists were responsible for the Elgar Parishad, an event which was held to celebrate 200 hundred years of the battle of Koregaon Bhima, in January 2018.
+According to the police, the Parishad triggered the Bhima Koregaon violence.
+The Police further claimed that the activists are members of the Communist Party of India (Maoist), a banned organisation.

-On August 30th 2018, five eminent citizens Romila Thapar, Devaki Jain, Prabhat Patnaik, Satish Deshpande and Maja Dharuwala submitted a joint petition to the Supreme Court challenging the arbitrary arrests of the August arrestees.
+On August 29th 2018, five eminent citizens—Romila Thapar, Devaki Jain, Prabhat Patnaik, Satish Deshpande and Maja Dharuwala—submitted a joint petition to the Supreme Court challenging the arbitrary arrests of the August arrestees.

-The petitioners contended that the Police had violated the activists’ rights to equality before the law (Article 14), free expression (Article 19) and personal liberty (Article 21).
+The petitioners contended that the Police violated the activists’ rights to equality (Article 14), free expression (Article 19) and personal liberty (Article 21).
 They argued that the arrests were arbitrarily made to curb dissent.
-They emphasised that the activists had been booked under the draconian UAPA.
+They emphasised that the activists had been booked under the draconian Unlawful Activities (Prevention) Act, 1967 (UAPA).
 Further, they claimed that the Maharashtra Police had made serious procedural lapses during the raids.

 A second petition relating to similar June arrests was tagged to this case.
 On June 7th, the Maharashtra Police arrested Shoma Sen, Surendra Gadling, Mahesh Raut, Rona Wilson and Sudhir Dhawale.
 An intervention application was filed on behalf of these five activists.

-The petitioners requested the Court to form a Special Investigation Team to:
+The petitioners requested the Court to form a Special Investigation Team (SIT) to:

 (a) monitor the Maharashtra Police’s investigation, and/or